Modern messaging: Running your own XMPP server

 ejabberd provides a working captcha script,

 that you can copy to your server and link in your configuration.
-You will need imaggemagick
+You will need imaggemagick and gstools installed

 on you system.
-In the ejabberd.yml
+In the ejabberd.yml config file

 Add TLS